-Antimicrobial resistance (AMR) is a major threat to global health and the world economy, and poses a unique challenge to humanity.
-All countries – regardless of their economic situation, the strength of their health systems or the level of antibiotic consumption – will face disastrous consequences if the spread of AMR is not contained.
-Global and community solutions are needed to prevent overuse of antibiotics; ensure that all people, regardless of where they live, have access to the antimicrobials they need; and to find new vaccines, diagnostic tests and, above all, antibiotics that are affordable and effective against drug-resistant diseases.
+Antimicrobial resistance (AMR) is a major threat to global health, the world economy, food safety and food security, and therefore poses a unique challenge to humanity.
+All countries – regardless of their economic situation, the strength of their health systems or their level of antibiotic consumption – will face disastrous consequences if the spread of AMR is not contained.
+Global and community solutions are needed to prevent overuse of antibiotics, including development of new vaccines, improved diagnostic tests and, above all, universal access to antibiotics which are affordable and effective against drug-resistant diseases.
+Antimicrobials also play a significant role in both plant and animal health, and therefore, in global food production.
+While the important goal of reducing antibiotic usage for growth promotion in animals is increasingly implemented, antibiotics will be needed in maintaining the health of food-producing animals, and the safety of their products.

-The importance for countries to develop and implement national action plans
+The importance for countries to develop and implement one health focused national action plans

-Developing national action plans (NAPs) is an essential first step for countries to establish an effective response to combat AMR.
+In line with the Global Action Plan on Antimicrobial Resistance, developed by WHO with participation and endorsement by the OIE and FAO, the development of countries’ own National Action Plans (NAPs) on AMR is an essential first step towards establishment of an effective response to combat AMR.
 At the Sixty-eighth WHA in 2015, Member States committed to have NAPs in place by May 2017.
+Also in 2015, the OIE World Assembly of Delegates adopted Resolution No 26, committing to development of NAPs in the spirit of “One Health”, taking into account the use of antimicrobial in animals and ensuring collaboration with public health officials.
 In February 2016, WHO, in collaboration with FAO and OIE, developed a manual for developing NAPs on AMR and a set of accompanying tools.
 The three organizations have been working closely with stakeholders to provide technical support to countries for the effective development of their NAPs.

-Ensuring political commitment, engagement and support has been a challenge as understanding of AMR and the importance of developing and implementing NAPs is still somewhat limited.
-The identification of best practices continues to play an important role as the world is still learning what works best in particular contexts and WHO is sharing expertise and developing communities of practice to support countries with ongoing efforts.
+Ensuring political commitment, engagement and support has been a challenge as understanding of AMR, multisectoral collaboration and the importance of developing and implementing NAPs is still somewhat limited.
+The identification of best practices in human, animal and plant health continues to play an important role as the world is still learning what works best in particular contexts.
+WHO is sharing expertise regarding human health and developing communities of practice to support countries with ongoing efforts.
 Inter-sectoral action, and the complexity of coordination within and across sectors, continues to be a challenge, particularly as countries shift towards NAP implementation.

 Global Action Plan for Antimicrobial Resistance